Google Docs: 2017 phishing incident

 In May 2017, a phishing attack impersonated a Google Docs sharing email spread on the Internet.
 The attack sent emails pretending to be someone the target knew, requesting to share a document with them.
 Once the link in the email was pressed, users were directed to a real Google account permissions page where the phishing software, a third-party app named "Google Docs", requested access to the user's Google account.
 Once granted, the software received access to the user's Gmail messages and address book and sent new fraudulent document invitations to their contacts.
 The phishing attack was described by media outlets as "massive" and "widespread", and The Next Web's Napier Lopez wrote that it's "very easy to fall for".
 One of the reasons the attack was so effective was that its email messages passed through spam and security software, and used a real Google address.
-Within hours, the attack was stopped and fixed by Google, with a spokesperson stating that "We have taken action to protect users against an email impersonating Google Docs and have disabled offending accounts.
+Within hours, the attack was stopped and fixed by Google, with a spokesperson stating "We have taken action to protect users against an email impersonating Google Docs and have disabled offending accounts.
 We've removed the fake pages, pushed updates through Safe Browsing, and our abuse team is working to prevent this kind of spoofing from happening again".

 On the same day, Google updated Gmail on Android to feature protection from phishing attacks.
-Media outlets noticed that, while the added protection was announced on the same day as the attack, it "may not have prevented this week's attack, however, as that attack involved a malicious and fake "Google Docs" app that was hosted on Google's own domain".
+Media outlets noticed that, while the added protection was announced on the same day as the attack, it "may not have prevented this week's attack, however, as that attack involved a malicious and fake 'Google Docs' app that was hosted on Google's own domain".
 In early May 2017, Ars Technica reported that "at least three security researchers" had raised issues about the threat, one of them in October 2011, and that the attacker or attackers behind the actual incident "may have copied the technique from a proof of concept posted by one security researcher to GitHub in February".
 Furthermore, the report noted that Google had been repeatedly warned by researchers about the potential threat, with security researcher Greg Carson telling Ars Technica that "I don't think Google fully understood how severely this could be abused, but certainly, hackers did".

 2017 "Terms of Service" error

 In October 2017, Google released a server-side update to its codebase, which started incorrectly flagging random documents as unspecified violations of its "Terms of Service" policies.
-A fix was released shortly afterwards, though the issue became noteworthy for the extent of Google's control over users' content, including its analysis of the contents of documents, as well as for its ability to shut users out at any time, including during critical moments of work.
+A fix was released shortly afterward, though the issue became noteworthy for the extent of Google's control over users' content, including its analysis of the contents of documents, as well as for its ability to shut users out at any time, including during critical moments of work.